SfC Home > Arithmetic >

 Counting and the numeric system

-You can count objects such as your ten fingers.
-Each quantity has a name, such as one, two, three, and so on.
-Associated with those names of quantities of objects are symbols that you can write down: 1, 2, 3, and so on.
+Each number has a name, such as one, two, three and so on.
+Associated with each names of a number or quantity of some object is a symbol that you can write down: 1, 2, 3 and so on.

 Our numeric system is based on the total number of fingers that an average person has.
 We write down the first ten numbers: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, and then we start over with 11, 12, 13 and so on.